kigster/laser-cutter/README.md

-    -u, --units UNITS                Either 'mm' (default) or 'in' -m, --margin MARGIN              Margins from the edge of the document -p, --padding PADDING            Space between the boxes on the page -P, --page_size LETTER           Page size, see docs on Prawn for more options -L, --page_layout portrait       Page layout, other option is 'landscape' -S, --stroke WIDTH               Numeric stroke width of the line -O, --open                       Open generated file with system viewer before exiting -v, --[no-]verbose               Run verbosely
+    -u, --units UNITS                Either 'mm' (default) or 'in' -m, --margin MARGIN              Margins from the edge of the document -p, --padding PADDING            Space between the boxes on the page -P, --page_size LETTER           Page size, see --list-all-page-sizes for more info.
+    -L, --page_layout portrait       Page layout, other option is 'landscape' -S, --stroke WIDTH               Numeric stroke width of the line -O, --open                       Open generated file with system viewer before exiting -A, --list-all-page-sizes        Print all available page sizes with dimensions and exit -v, --[no-]verbose               Run verbosely

 Common options: